chrpospiech/fix_local_mail/README.md

 Usage: fix_local_mail [OPTIONS]

 Options:
+  -D, --dry-run
-  -D, --dry-run          Perform a dry run without making actual changes -n, --limit <LIMIT>    Limit the number of processed messages [default: 0] -u, --db-url <DB_URL>  Database URL [default: socket] -i, --ignore-new-dirs  Ignore list of mails in new directories -a, --stop-akonadi     Stop Kmail and Akonadi after processing -k, --stop-kmail       Stop Kmail after processing -v, --verbose          Verbose output
+          Perform a dry run without making actual changes -n, --limit <LIMIT>
+          Limit the number of processed messages [default: 0] -m, --min-id <MIN_ID>
+          Minimum message ID to process [default: 0] -p, --maildir-path <MAILDIR_PATH>
+          maildir root path if not determined automatically [default: auto] -c, --mail-cache-path <MAIL_CACHE_PATH>
+          mail cache path if not determined automatically [default: auto] -u, --db-url <DB_URL>
+          Database URL if not determined automatically [default: socket] -i, --ignore-new-dirs
+          Ignore list of mails in new directories
+  -a, --stop-akonadi
+          Stop Kmail and Akonadi after processing
+  -k, --stop-kmail
+          Stop Kmail after processing
+  -v, --verbose
+          Verbose output
+  -h, --help
-  -h, --help             Print help
+          Print help
+  -V, --version
-  -V, --version          Print version
+          Print version
 ```

 ## Implementation

 - Find the emails that - potentially - need a change.

-   - Unless args.ignor_new_dirs is set, walk through all `new` directories
+   - Unless args.ignore_new_dirs is set, walk through all `new` directories
-     and record the basenames found.
-The assumption is that new mails are
+     and record the basenames found that match r"/new/(\d+.*\:2\,.*)$".
-     only in the inbox, not in local mails.
+     New mails are by definition neither read, forwarded or answered.
      Feed these names into an SQL query for the Akonadi database to
      additionally filter emails to meet the following two conditions.
    - All email with the dirty flag set to indicate that they are kept in
      the email cache.
-   - All emails with basenames not meeting `%2%S`.
-This is based on the
+   - All emails with basenames not meeting `%:2,%S` as SQL wild card.
-     assumption that all emails are read (and marked "seen") before being
+     This is based on the assumption that all emails are read (and marked
-     moved to the local mail folder.
+     "seen") before being moved to the local mail folder.
    - All emails marked `answered`, but not matching `%2%RS`. `RS` stands
      for "replied and seen".
    - If args.limit is set to a non-zero value, limit the number of results